Possible-Lobotamy/data-analytics-power-bi-report979/README.md

 - [Start of Month],
 - [Start of Week]

-Were created and then added to the 'Date Table'
+were created and then added to the 'Date Table'.

 Relationships between the fact table 'Orders' to the other dimensions tables were ascertained and connected forming a star schema.
 Here is a list of the relationships: